Jealous (Eyedress song)

 "Jealous" is a song by Filipino musician Eyedress, released on 6 December 2019 as a single from his album Let's Skip to the Wedding (2020).
-It first charted at number twenty four on the Billboard Hot Rock & Alternative Songs and number twenty three on the Billboard Hot Alternative Songs charts on the week of 20 February 2021, climbing to number fifteen on both charts the following week, and remaining in the Hot Rock & Alternative Songs chart for 20 weeks.
-It received multi-platinum certification from the RIAA for selling 2,000,000 equivalent units in the United States.
-The single was also certified gold in Australia and Poland and platinum in Canada.
+It first charted at number twenty four on the Billboard Hot Rock & Alternative Songs and number twenty three on the Billboard Hot Alternative Songs charts on the week of 20 February 2021, climbing to number fifteen on both charts the following week, and remaining in the Hot Rock & Alternative Songs chart for 20 weeks. on 21 March 2024 received multi-platinum certification from the RIAA for selling 3,000,000 equivalent units in the United States.
+By 23 January 2025 "Jealous" had been streamed over 1 billion times on Spotify.

 Background

 The song was written by Eyedress after he relocated to America from the Philippines.
 He recorded the song in his bedroom in Silver Lake, Los Angeles with a Teisco guitar.

 Reception

 PopMatters wrote that, on "Jealous", Eyedress "squeeze[s] all possible sonic elements together in dense melodic ostinati over simple, driving rhythms".
 "Jealous" appeared in The Fader's Best Songs of 2020 list.
 "Jealous" became a viral hit in 2020, with the track featuring in over one million TikTok videos.
 In December 2021, TikTok reported that “Jealous” was the tenth most popular Rock/Alternative track on the platform in the USA that year.